binocarlos/quarry/README.md

 		- 27017
 ```

-It says - boot a container based on the "quarry/mongo" image and expose the following environment variables to web and worker nodes:
+It says - boot a container based on the "quarry/mongo" image and expose the following environment variables to the worker nodes:

  * MONGO_PORT=tcp://172.17.0.8:1234
  * MONGO_PORT_27017_TCP=tcp://172.17.0.8:1234